SAP-archive/cloud-sdk-cli/usage-analytics.md

 ## Opt-in

-Currently, you need to manually create a file called `sap-cloud-sdk-analytics.json` in the root directory of your project.
+When you initialize your project with the CLI, you will be asked if you want to provide analytics.
-Copy the following code snippet and save it as `sap-cloud-sdk-analytics.json`:
+This will create `sap-cloud-sdk-analytics.json`:

 ```json
 {